Passive Income in Algeria: Why Combine Cars and Real Estate (The Winning Duo for the Diaspora)

 Q: Why does a car yield a better return than real estate?

-Because the initial capital is much lower (€10,000-€16,000 compared to approximately €60,000 for an F3), while rental rates remain high, supported by the vehicle shortage and strong summer demand.
-The percentage return on capital is therefore higher.
-However, cars depreciate, whereas real estate appreciates in value.
+Because the initial capital is much lower, €10,000 to €16,000 compared to around €60,000 for an F3, while rental rates remain high, supported by the shortage of vehicles and strong summer demand.
+The return as a percentage of capital is therefore higher.
+However, a car depreciates, whereas real estate appreciates.

 Q: Is real estate in Oran a good investment?